 I learned to store my precious family memories on nebulous clouds, whose existence I still don’t quite grasp.
 I wrote my first tweet.
 I texted, IM’d and I DM’d.
 I downloaded and uploaded, I streamed and I synced.
 I even learned to hashtag.
 I purchased a phone that allowed me to control everything my family needed, from grocery delivery to movie watching to tracking their whereabouts.

-In the last 12 years, I have jumped on pretty much every social media bandwagon and trend.
+In the last several years, I have jumped on pretty much every social media bandwagon and trend.

 I worship at the holy trinity of Facebook, Twitter, and Instagram when it comes to keeping up with family and friends.
 I even broke down and joined Snapchat because, let’s face it, those filters are good for a 40-something’s ego. (#allthefiltersplease)